Thiru.Manickam: Development

 On 20 September 2023, an announcement was made through a first-look poster released by Vijay Sethupathi and Venkat Prabhu regarding the project titled Thiru.Manikkam written and directed by Nandha Periyasamy, who last directed Anandham Vilayadum Veedu and wrote Rashmi Rocket (both 2021).
 The film stars Samuthirakani portraying the titular character making his comeback as the lead actor after Lakshmy Ramakrishnan's Are You Ok Baby?
 (2023).
 The film includes Ananya, Bharathiraja in important roles alongside an ensemble cast including Nassar, Thambi Ramaiah, Sriman, Vadivukkarasi, Karunakaran, Ilavarasu, Chinni Jayanth and Chaams supporting roles.

 The film is produced by GP Ravi Kumar, Chinta Gopala Krishna Reddy and Raja Senthil under GPRK Cinemas banner.
 The technical crew consists of M. Sukumar as the cinematographer and Vishal Chandrasekhar scoring the music and SP Raja Sethupathi handling the editing.
 In the film teaser, Guna was credited as the editor.

 Filming

-Principal photography took place across different locations in Kerala such as Kumily, Munnar, Meghamalai and Thekkady and on 8 October 2023, it was announced that the filming has been wrapped.
+Principal photography took place across different locations in Kerala such as Kumily, Munnar, Meghamalai and Thekkady and on 8 October 2023, it was announced that the filming has wrapped.

 Post-production

-On February 18 2024, the makers announced that the entire cast has completed the process of dubbing and in mid-April 2024 it was reported that film's background music work was started in Hyderabad and was completed by Vishal by early May.
+On February 18, 2024, the makers announced that the entire cast has completed the process of dubbing and in mid-April 2024 it was reported that film's background music work was started in Hyderabad and was completed by Vishal by early May.